canonical/kafka-operator/docs/explanation/e-security.md

 ### Kafka Inter-broker authentication
 Authentication among brokers is based on SCRAM-SHA-512 protocol.
-Username and passwords are exchanged via peer relations, using Juju secrets from revision 168 on Charmed Kafka.
+Username and passwords are exchanged via peer relations, using Juju secrets from revision 168 on Charmed Apache Kafka.

 Kafka username and password used by brokers to authenticate one another are stored both in a ZooKeeper zNode and in a JAAS configuration file in the Kafka server in plain format.